eyalz800/vimrc/README.md

 * Commands to search for files:
 ```
+<C-p> - Search for a file name, filter non hidden files.
-<C-]> - Search for a file name.
+<C-]> - Search for a file name (including hiddn files).
-<C-p> / cz - Search for a file name, filter common source files as determined in `.vimrc`.
+cz - Search for a file name, filter common source files as determined in `.vimrc`.
 ```

 * Commands to search for code: